Propagating Pothos: How To Propagate Pothos Plants 3 Ways

 When Are The Cuttings Ready To Plant?

-Pothos cuttings are tough.
-In all reality, you can plant them a couple of weeks after those roots start to emerge.
+Pothos cuttings are tough, so you can plant them a couple of weeks after the roots start to emerge.

-As you’ll see towards the end of the video, I had to prune some roots of cuttings that had been in water for 7-8 months.
-They were way too extensive to try to plant back into the mother plant.
+As you’ll see toward the end of the video below, I had to prune some roots on cuttings that had been in water for 7–8 months.
+The root systems were so long and tangled that there was no way to tuck them back into the mother plant without trimming them first.

-a finger points at new growth emerging off a pothos stem cuttings with long roots
+A finger points at new growth emerging off of pothos stem cuttings with long roots.

-These are the roots of my N Joy which have been in water for around 7 months.
-I pruned a portion of these roots off in order to plant them back in the mother plant.
+These are the roots of my N Joy, which had been in water for around 7 months.
+I pruned a portion of these roots to replant them back into the mother plant.

-You can put start a new plant or put them back in the mother plant.
-If you rooted yours in mix in a 4″ pot, they can stay in that for a while.
+You can start a new plant with your rooted cuttings, or plant them back into the mother plant.
+If you rooted yours in soil in a 4″ pot, they can stay in that pot for a good while before needing more space.

-I already have 4 Pothos which is plenty for me.
-I planted mine back in the mother plants (to fill in bare spots at the top) which you’ll see in the video.
+I already have four pothos, which is plenty for me, so I planted my cuttings back into the mother plants to fill in the bare spots at the top.
+You’ll see how

 Pothos Propagation FAQs